 - Mentors in Violence Prevention: The Mentors in Violence Prevention (MVP) Training Program motivates students to play a central role in preventing gender violence through scenario building sessions & active bystander skills development.
 Topics to choose from include: sexual assault/consent; dating violence; homophobia; sexual/cyber harassment.

 - Health, Inclusion, and Relationship Officers: Drake’s Greek Life is committed to creating a safer campus community.
 A new collaboration between Drake's Greek Life and Violence Prevention Office called Health, Inclusion and Relationship Officers (HIRO) is working to further this commitment.
 Each Greek chapter will have a designated HIRO who facilitates conversations about consent, healthy relationships, gender norms, and other violence prevention topics as well as mental health, substance abuse, equity and inclusion.

-For education on reporting and compliance under Title IX, contact Kathryn Overberg, Title IX coordinator.
-Kathryn can speak with your group, department, class, or organization about rights and obligations under Title IX, including how to file a report or find resources and what to do if you learn about sexual or interpersonal misconduct.
+For education on reporting and compliance under Title IX, contact Jessica Morgan-Tate, Title IX coordinator.
+Jessica can speak with your group, department, class, or organization about rights and obligations under Title IX, including how to file a report or find resources and what to do if you learn about sexual or interpersonal misconduct.